-On 15 November 2016, GaBI held a Roundtable on Biosimilars in Madrid, Spain, with participation by Spanish physicians, pharmacists, and other experts from Europe.
+On 15 November 2016, GaBI held a Roundtable on Biosimilars in Madrid, Spain, with participation by physicians and pharmacists from Spain, as well as other experts from Europe.
 The programme offered speaker presentations and a discussion session to provide participants with current views on biosimilars in Spain.
 Presentations were in Spanish or English (with simultaneous translation).

 The Roundtable was opened by the Chair, Francisco Zaragozá, Professor of Pharmacology at the Faculty of Medicine and Pharmacy, University of Alcalá, Madrid, Spain.
 Professor Zaragozá gave an overview of biological medicines including biosimilars, covering both the promise and the concerns that surround these therapies.
 The greatest promise of biosimilars is that they will drive down healthcare costs, both in terms of the cost of treatment and the savings made by cutting hospital readmissions.
 But are the concerns justified?

 The introduction of therapeutic monoclonal antibodies, such as infliximab, was a notable milestone.
 Two biosimilars of infliximab (Inflectra and Remsima) were approved by EMA in 2013, and Inflectra was approved by the US Food and Drug Administration (FDA) in 2016.